Dannhauser

 Dannhauser is a former coal mining town in KwaZulu-Natal, South Africa.

-Cattle and sheep farming take place in the district.
+History

 The town of Dannhauser was named after Renier Dannhauser, a German settler, who purchased the farm Palmietfontein from the Natal Government in 1872.
 It was proclaimed a village in 1937.

+Description

+Cattle and sheep farming take place in the district.

-Contemporary Dannhauser covers five farms, namely Tweediedale, Gleneagles, Rocky Branch, Cornwall and Klipkuil.
+Contemporary Dannhauser covers five farms: Tweediedale, Gleneagles, Rocky Branch, Cornwall, and Klipkuil.
 Durnacol housing is relatively cheap now as the coal mines there are redundant.

-The town consists of one main street, and the main shops are the post office, bank, pharmacy and some grocery and hardware stores.
+The town consists of one main street, and the main shops are the post office, bank, pharmacy, and some grocery and hardware stores.